-Eating is One of Life’s Pleasures
+Eating is One of Life’s Greatest Pleasures

 How Do You Know Which Diet is the Best?

 Seriously, I can start the day with a diet that provides protein shakes as a meal replacement, with nothing to look forward to but a tiny piece of fish and lettuce for dinner.

 Plus if I switch to Weight Watchers at noon, I can eat fruit and have a glass of wine with dinner.
 I can do this!

-Have you noticed that diets recycle?
-The current experts are telling us the same thing with a new name.
+The current “experts” are selling us the same diets with a new name and a little twist.

 When I was a teenager, the best way to lose weight was to eat protein, cottage cheese, no carbohydrates.
 Sound familiar?

-Did you know that in the 80s, it was recommended to LIMIT the amount of protein we eat and fill up on “good carbs”?
+Did you know that in the 80s, it was recommended to LIMIT the amount of protein we ate and fill up on “good carbs”?

 Here we go:

-Look at Food in Terms of Its Ingredients
+1. Look at Food in Terms of Its Ingredients

-Eat it Slowly, Pay Attention and Enjoy it
+2. Eat it Slowly, Pay Attention and Enjoy it

-Are some foods BAD?
+3. Are some foods BAD?

 Food can’t be bad!
 There is no such thing as “good” foods and “bad” foods.
-There are foods that offer you more in terms of nutrition, true.
+However, there are foods that offer you more in terms of nutrition, true.

-If you are considering eating a food deemed as “bad” and you really want it, then eat it.
+If you are considering eating food deemed as “bad” and you really want it, then eat it.
 But, make it worth your while.
-Buy the best, eat it slowly and sit down.
+Buy the best, eat it slowly, and sit down.

 Nothing new here, right?
 We all know how ridiculous portions are in restaurants.
-If any restaurant today served us the recommended portions of food, we would complain!
+However, if any restaurant today served us the recommended portions of food, we would complain!

 - When at home, eat on smaller plates.
 I’m not saying you can’t have seconds, but if you do it will be a “choice”.